wightwick/fynesse/README.md

 ## Connecting to Spotify API and running the app

-The core functionality of spotifind requires a connection to Spotify's web API.
+The core functionality of fynesse requires a connection to Spotify's web API.

 To set this up:
 1. Go to the [Spotify developer dashboard](https://developer.spotify.com/dashboard/applications)